rsta2/circle/README.md

 Net library

+* CDHCPClient: DHCP client task.
+Gets and maintains an IP address lease for the network device.
 * CRetransmissionQueue: The TCP retransmission queue.
 * CRetransmissionTimeoutCalculator: Calculates the TCP retransmission timeout according to RFC 6298.
 * CTCPConnection: Encapsulates a TCP connection.
 Derived from CNetConnection.